Prism was not worried about Ember, not in the least.

 "Let's see you handle this!"

 The explosion swallowed Prism in a storm of fire and light.
-Heat surged outward violently, rattling Gold's shield.
-The space itself seemed to warp under the strain.
+Heat surged outward violently, even going as far as rattling Gold's shield.
+The surrounding space itself seemed to warp under the strain.

 It was Prism.